 Tips for Healthy usage of Technology: Final Words

-Technology is a gift to mankind and doesn’t ruin it because of your stupidity and ignorance.
+Technology is a gift to mankind and we are ruining it because of our stupidity and ignorance.
 People are suffering from serious problems just because of their tech habits.
 People are breaking up over the internet, having issues with their self-confidence, suffering from anxiety attacks in public areas.
-Other than that, kids are getting obese because their body is not working as it supposed to be.
+Other than that, kids are getting obese because their body is not working as it supposed to.